 Although our office is closed our staff are working from home and our volunteer counsellors are still providing counselling to clients online by zoom or telephone.
 If you would like to get in touch with us to arrange an initial session, please send an email to firstname.lastname@example.org.

 The Olive Branch Counselling Service has been in operation since 1997, offering talking therapies to the people of Winchester and the surrounding area.
-Originally the charity was formed and funded by a group of local churches, who recognised the great value of offering a counselling service to the community.
-We are very proud of these Christian roots, without which our charity would not exist, and we are now looking to expand our service to reach a wider number of people both in and around the Winchester area.
+Our values are firmly planted in respecting the individual and offering honesty, kindness and dignity to anyone with whom we work.
+We do not discriminate in any way against people of differing creeds, backgrounds or ability.
+We are now looking to expand our service to reach a wider number of people both in and around the Winchester area.

 Mental Health has been in the media spotlight for the past few years and, as a result, the demand for counselling has risen greatly.
 To keep on top of the rising demand we intend to face these challenges head-on.
 We will continue to provide the very best service for our clients, whilst committing to our plan to thrive and grow.

 We are of the only agency in the area to offer long term therapy, which we firmly believe allows clients to address their issues, to instigate change, and to embed their renewed wellbeing so that it can be maintained for the future.

 (Director and Trustee, Sanga Burrough)

 We are a Winchester based voluntary organisation, founded over 20 years ago to offer accessible, professional counselling to those in need.